 The criticism by Yodaiken, Baker and others suggests another look at PIP from a more abstract level (but still concrete enough to inform an implementation), and makes PIP a good candidate for a formal verification.
-An additional reason is that the original presentation of PIP [16], despite being informally "proved" correct, is actually flawed.
+An additional reason is that the original presentation of PIP [15], despite being informally "proved" correct, is actually flawed.

-Yodaiken [21] points to a subtlety that had been overlooked in the informal proof by Sha et al. They specify in [16] that after the thread (whose priority has been raised) completes its critical section and releases the lock, it "returns to its original priority level."
-This leads them to believe that an implementation of PIP is "rather straightforward" [16].
+Yodaiken [19] points to a subtlety that had been overlooked in the informal proof by Sha et al. They specify in [15] that after the thread (whose priority has been raised) completes its critical section and releases the lock, it "returns to its original priority level."
+This leads them to believe that an implementation of PIP is "rather straightforward" [15].
 Unfortunately, as Yodaiken points out, this behaviour is too simplistic.
-Consider the case where the low priority thread L locks two resources, and two highpriority threads H and H' each wait for one of them.
+Consider the case where the low priority thread L locks two resources, and two high-priority threads H and H' each wait for one of them.
 If L releases one resource so that H, say, can proceed, then we still have Priority Inversion with H' (which waits for the other resource).
 The correct behaviour for L is to switch to the highest remaining priority of the threads that it blocks.
-While [16] is the only formal publication we have found that describes the incorrect behaviour, not all, but many informal descriptions of PIP overlook the possibility that another high-priority might wait for a low-priority process to finish.
 The advantage of formalising the correctness of a high-level specification of PIP in a theorem prover is that such issues clearly show up and cannot be overlooked as in informal reasoning (since we have to analyse all possible behaviours of threads, i.e. traces, that could possibly happen).

-Contributions: There have been earlier formal investigations into PIP [5,7,20], but they employ model checking techniques.
+Contributions: There have been earlier formal investigations into PIP [5,7,18], but they employ model checking techniques.
 This paper presents a formalised and mechanically checked proof for the correctness of PIP.
 For this we needed to design a new correctness criterion for PIP.
 In contrast to model checking, our formalisation provides insight into why PIP is correct and allows us to prove stronger properties that, as we will show, can help with an efficient implementation of PIP in the educational PINTOS operating system [12].
 For example, we found by "playing" with the formalisation that the choice of the next thread to take over a lock when a resource is released is irrelevant for PIP being correct-a fact that has not been mentioned in the literature and not been used in the reference implementation of PIP in PINTOS.
 This fact, however, is important for an efficient implementation of PIP, because we can give the lock to the thread with the highest priority so that it terminates more quickly.
-We were also able to generalise the scheduler of Sha et al. [16] to the practically relevant case where critical sections can overlap.
+We were also able to generalise the scheduler of Sha et al. [15] to the practically relevant case where critical sections can overlap.